jasonlee8600/IdleIvy/README.md

 ## Frontend Testing

 We have been using the Jest testing framework for unit testing on the frontend.
-Here, we included screenshot testing to ensure the page is rendered correctly as well as testing all buttons of interest and their respective onClick functions (e.g. navigating to a different page, interacting with smart contract for tokens, etc.).
+Here, we included screenshot testing to ensure the enitre page and any included Next.js components are rendered correctly.
+We also test to make sure the HTML tags contain the correct innerHTML text to be displayed to users.

 To run the frontend tests, navigate to the root directory (s23-idleivy), then run these commands: